SJECollins/ci-pp1-hoggy-hospital/README.md

   - The user is continuously presented with imagery related to the nature of the organisation that illicits a positive response in the user as they browse the site.
   - The user always has at least one method of navigation at hand so they can find the information they require.
 - Users who are visiting the website to contact or locate the organisation.
-  - Immediately on arriving on the main page and without having to scroll there are two available elements that link to the contact page - the link to the contact page on the right of the navigation bar and the large "Contact Us" button predominantly displayed below the page heading.
+  - Immediately on arriving on the main page and without having to scroll there are two available elements that link to the contact page - the link to the contact page on the right of the navigation bar and the large "Contact Us" link predominantly displayed below the page heading.
   - The contact page contains three methods for the user to contact the organisation:
     1. Emergency contact - prominantly displayed at the top of the page to draw attention
     2. Contact form - in cases which are less urgent.
 For example, if a user would like to volunteer there time or if they have a question that doesn't require an immediate response.
     3. Location information - for cases where a user may need to send something by post or attend the organisation physically, such as dropping off an injured animal.
   - Also available on the website are the social media links in the footer.
 These can be found across all pages so users are able to contact or follow the organisation on any of their social media accounts.
-  - In the case that the user is visiting the website for another reason, but decides at some point that they would like to contact the organisation there are inline links at points in the text and another "Contact Us" button at the bottom of the Help A Hog page.
+  - In the case that the user is visiting the website for another reason, but decides at some point that they would like to contact the organisation there are inline links at points in the text and another "Contact Us" link at the bottom of the Help A Hog page.
 - Users who wish to support the organisation.
-  - On landing on the main page, users are presented with the "Contact Us" button which brings them to the contact form where they can register their interest in how they would like to support the organisation.
+  - On landing on the main page, users are presented with the "Contact Us" link which brings them to the contact form where they can register their interest in how they would like to support the organisation.
   - From the navbar, users can find the Help A Hog page that provides them with information about the ways they can support the organisation.
   - Inline links in other sections of the page are present to guide users to the support and contact pages.
   - The CTA section at the bottom of the Help A Hog page presents a direct call to action with its presentation, asking users directly if they are "ready to help?"